 The date you need to pay your taxes happens in mid-April for most taxpayers.
 If you make estimated payments, there are a few more estimated tax due dates you’ll want to remember.

 April 18 — This is the due date for filing your 2022 federal forms and paying your taxes if you owe.
 Your 2022 return covers your taxes for the tax year ending on Dec.
 31, 2022.
 This is perhaps the biggest date on the tax calendar, so don’t miss it if you can help it!

 Federal tax extension deadline

 Need an extension?
 You can get an automatic six-month extension of your tax due date.
 You can submit IRS Form 4868: Application for Automatic Extension of Time to File.
 This form must be postmarked on or before the tax deadline mentioned above.
 With the extension, the tax extension deadline for filing your return will be Oct.
 15. However, the IRS will charge you interest.
 The IRS may also charge you a late payment penalty unless you make a payment that’s close to your tax liability and the remaining amount is paid with your return.
 Submit your initial payment with Form 4868.

 If you aren’t paying your income tax for the year through withholding or won’t pay enough tax that way, you’ll need to make estimated tax payments by certain due dates using Form 1040-ES.
 If the due date falls on a weekend or holiday, the due date is the next business day.

 - Jan.
 15 — Pay your fourth payment of your estimated tax by this due date.
-You won’t need to make the fourth payment if you file your return and pay the entire balance due by Jan.
-31. If you can’t file and pay your tax by Jan.
-31, file and pay the fourth payment by this date and then file your tax return by 05/17/2021.
+You won’t need to make the fourth payment if you file your tax return and pay the entire balance due by Jan.
+31.

-- **TaxDueDateShort** — Make the first payment of your estimated tax.
+- April 15 — Make the first payment of your estimated tax.

 - June 15 — Make the second payment of your estimated tax.